 Description

-The building has a pitched natural slate roof with clay ridges.
+The house has a pitched natural slate roof with clay ridges.
 The left gable is raised and coped with moulded kneelers.
-Two painted rendered two-stage chimneys rise from the party walls: the chimney between the first and second bays has two pots, while the chimney on the party wall with the adjacent property has four pots.
-Cast iron ogee rainwater goods with decorative hoppers are supported by a decorative eaves course comprising three courses of yellow brick, the middle one saw-toothed.
+Two painted rendered two-stage chimneys are positioned on the party walls: the one between the first and second bays has two pots, while that shared with the adjacent property has four pots.
+Cast iron ogee rainwater goods with decorative hoppers are supported by a decorative eaves course of three courses of yellow brick, the middle one saw-toothed.
 Circular downpipes are held in place by poppy head clasps.
 The walls are painted smooth cement render with a painted chamfered basecourse.
 All windows have painted dressed granite cills.

-The front elevation is dominated by a central porch with a pitched natural slate roof, raised gable, and rainwater goods detailed as those to the main block.
-The porch's front gable contains a 6/6 sliding sash window with horns, while the left cheek is blank and the right cheek has a framed and sheeted painted timber door with a modern electric light above.
-To the ground floor left and right bays are single 6/6 sliding sashes with horns, with three similar windows at first floor level in line with the ground floor openings.
-The left gable has a single narrow 4/4 sliding sash window set to the left on the ground floor.
-Centred above is a modern oriel window on two rendered brackets with a flat roof, large picture window, and stained sheeted apron below; each cheek is narrow but similarly detailed.
+The front elevation faces south towards the sea.
+A single-storey porch with pitched natural slate roof, raised gable, and matching rainwater goods abuts the central bay.
+The porch front gable features a 6/6 sliding sash window with horns.
+The left cheek is blank while the right cheek has a framed and sheeted painted timber door with a modern electric light over.
+The ground floor left and right bays each contain a single 6/6 sliding sash with horns; three similar windows are positioned to the first floor in line with these ground floor openings.
+The left gable has a single narrow 4/4 sliding sash window set to the left on the ground floor, with a modern oriel window centred above it on two rendered brackets.
+The oriel has a flat roof, large picture window with stained sheeted apron below, and narrow but similar cheeks.
+All windows feature horns.

-The rear elevation has a single yellow brick eaves course and is abutted to the left and centre by a single-storey lean-to above which sits a 6/6 sliding sash window to the first floor centre.
-The lean-to has a monopitched natural roof and half round metal rainwater goods.
-Its right gable is raised and concrete coped, continuing as a yard wall.
+The rear elevation has a single yellow brick eaves course and is abutted to the left and centre by a single-storey lean-to surmounted by a 6/6 sliding sash window to the first floor centre.
+The lean-to has a monopitched natural slate roof and half-round metal rainwater goods.
+Its right gable is raised and concrete-coped, continuing as a yard wall.
 The yard-facing elevation is painted and rendered with two modern top-hung timber casement windows and a modern door.
 The right gable is a party wall with the adjacent property.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.